 It is important to assist those who need it in a timely manner as soon as the meal is served.
-If "all hands are on deck" this shouldn't be a problem.
+If we use the "all hands are on deck" method, this shouldn't be a problem.

 After the meal, hygiene should be provided and residents should be assisted out of the dining room promptly.
 They should not have to sit and wait for attention when they have completed their meal.